 Is Big Brother is Scripted or Real?

 Now, coming to the competition itself, some allegations have been made that the process is rigged.
-A former employee has made some waves by suggesting that winners are picked right from the start.
 So, does that mean the entire competition for the cash prize is phony?
-Well, no, it is more likely that some participants are favored over the others, and the show is likely rigged to assist the houseguests on this list.
-Zach Rance, from Season 16, discussed this issue in an Instagram live session where he stated that contestants were prevented from participating in specific competitions without an explanation.
-He also alleged that crew members tipped off some participants and provided the information they’d not have been privy to otherwise.
+Well, no, that does not seem to be the case.
+However, Zach Rance, from Season 16, discussed this issue in an Instagram live session where he alleged that some scenes were “rigged” by the production staff.

 My DR sessions were 100% production written by around week 5, I was getting so frustrated with them making me say stuff I didn’t believe in, or NOT how it happened, that production ended up calling me crabby christine 👍🏼